sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 Basic filtering (shown in the first yellow diamond) is applied to ensure that either the listing title or description contains the word `'hali'`.

 This is because Facebook Marketplace will sometimes insert 'relevant' listings that don't necessarily match the specific keyword, and so these must be filtered.
-Filtering at this stage is also a way to save on usage costs of the ChatGPI API in the next step.
+Filtering at this stage is also a way to save on usage costs of the ChatGPT API in the next step.

 {% highlight python %}
 def heading_details_keyword(details_collected_text, title_collected_text):